2E0PGS/blog/_posts/2020-02-23-submodules-in-dotnet-framework.md

 ## Azure DevOps/VSTS CI

-You will need to ensure clone Submodules is part of the continues integration pipeline.
+You will need to ensure clone Submodules is part of the continuous integration pipeline.

 ## Potential roadblocks